AY2526S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

     * 1a1.
 FAContactsPro app displays an error message and requests user to try again

     * 1a2.
-User enters a new command to add a new contact.
+User enters a new command to delete a contact.

       Steps 1a1-1a2 are repeated until the command and details entered are correct.